DeprecatedLuar/yappers-of-linux/README.md

 ---

-## How it works

-Uses faster-whisper (optimized Whisper implementation) with a circular pre-recording buffer and WebRTC VAD for speech detection.
-The whole engine is embedded in a single Go binary that self-extracts and manages its own Python environment using hashed files to check dependencies and update them as needed.

 ## The cool features you've never seen before

-- **Portable binary** - Literally one file, zero setup, runs anywhere (well, at least Linux)
+- **Single binary** - The backend is Python but I managed to embed everything in a single binary, which means runs anywhere with no setup (well, at least Linux)
 - **Performance modes** - Faster or more accurate modes based on your hardware
 - **One toggle** - `yap toggle` pauses, resumes, or starts (control via cli)
-- **TCP server** - Intercept and pipe status changes to your bar/overlays/satelites/dog
+- **TCP server** - It can serve its state over TCP for status bars, widgets, AI Girlfriends, etc.
-- **Output file** - Pipe transcriptions to other scripts for automation
+- **Output file** - Pipe transcriptions to other scripts for automation or custom scripts
 - **Actually private** - Literally Whisper (Wow!)
+- **Configurable** - Change models, languages, devices, and all that stuff

 ---